Romulus Central School District

 The Romulus Central School District is a public school district in New York State that serves approximately 600 students in 88 sqmi in the towns of Romulus, Fayette, MacDougal, East Varick and West Varick in Seneca County with a staff of 100 and a budget of $8 million ($13171 per student).

 The average class size is 17 students (elementary), 23 students (secondary).
 The student-teacher ratio is 11:1.

 The district motto is "the small school with a BIG idea".

-Martin Rotz is the superintendent of schools.
+Jennifer Ann Hayden is the superintendent of schools.

 History

 In 1937, a public vote formed Romulus Central School, consolidating more than 12 one-room schoolhouses.

 Board of education

 The Board of Education (BOE) consists of 7 members, who serve rotating 3-year terms, and a district clerk.
 Elections are held each May for board members and to vote on the School District Budget.

 Current board members (January 2012) are: